zacbemis/VFA/README.md

 # VFA
 Virtual Financial Advisor

+I started this repository because I wanted to create a bundle of tools that I could use to evaluate and predict a stock.

 RandomForestClass stock predict:
 Uses: pandas, sklearn, yfinance, matplotlib
 What does it do: It uses a random forest model to predict when to buy a certain stock.
 It comes with a percision score of about 58%.